 Makes 2 Large Pizzas.

-- First, get all your ingredients together and find yourself a large heavy based frying pan – you’ll need it to be around 26cm.
+First, get all your ingredients together and find yourself a large heavy based frying pan – you’ll need it to be around 10 in.
 Preheat your grill to maximum.

-- Now make the dough.
-Put the four and water into the processor with a good pinch of salt and a tablespoon of olive oil and pulse until the dough comes together in a ball.
+Now make the dough.
+Put the flour and water into the processor with a good pinch of salt and a tablespoon of olive oil and pulse until the dough comes together in a ball.
 Tip it out and bring it together in your hands.

-- Spoon half the tomato passata over, then the mushrooms.
+Spoon half the tomato puree over, then the mushrooms.
 Dot with the cashew cheese and the olives.

-- To finish, strew with some rocket leaves and cut into generous slices.
+To finish, strew with some arugula leaves and cut into generous slices.